Webel's "super-relational" Note pages!

 GOTCHA, TIP SysMLv1: Cameo Simulation Toolkit: 2024x: GOTCHA: SendSignalAction: Nested Ports won't appear in the selection dialog for 'onPort' (or work for Drag n' Drop) unless «InvocationOnNestedPortAction» has been applied (they are filtered out).
 SysML-1.6, SysML-1.7 InvocationAction::onPort, SendSignalAction InvocationOnNestedPortAction, InvocationOnNestedPortAction::onNestedPort SysML, Systems Modeling Language, SysMLv1, MBSE, Model-Based Systems Engineering, Cameo Systems Modeler, MagicDraw SysML, CATIA Magic, Magic Model Analyst [Cameo Simulation Toolkit]

-ISSUE, MODELLING, TOOL ISSUE: Cameo Simulation Toolkit: v2024x: Does not show argument Pins corresponding to inherited attributes of Signal on SendSignalAction or un-marshalling AcceptEventAction.
+ISSUE, MODELLING, TOOL ISSUE: Cameo Simulation Toolkit: v2024x: Does not show argument Pins corresponding to inherited attributes of Signal on SendSignalAction or an un-marshalling AcceptEventAction.
 No known UML2.5.1 or fUML-1.4 constraint; no obvious tool display option. fUML-1.3, fUML-1.4, SysML-1.6, SysML-1.7, UML-2.5.1 InputPin, Signal, SendSignalAction, AcceptEventAction, AcceptEventAction::isUnmarshall SysML, Systems Modeling Language, SysMLv1, MBSE, Model-Based Systems Engineering, Cameo Systems Modeler, MagicDraw SysML, CATIA Magic, Magic Model Analyst [Cameo Simulation Toolkit], UML, fUML

 MODELLING, TIP Cameo Simulation Toolkit includes a (basic) TimeEvent, but fUML-1.3/1.4 does not.
 There are many different supported time units for duration constraints, and you can also use property values in durations. fUML-1.3, fUML-1.4, SysML-1.6, SysML-1.7, UML-2.5.1 TimeEvent, TimeExpression, ValueSpecification, TimeEvent::isRelative Magic Model Analyst [Cameo Simulation Toolkit], fUML